 When it comes to the examination, my field of study was Natural Science, so I had to take several tests including English, Mathematics, Physics, and Chemistry.
 These tests were purely in English, so there’s no need to worry if you know nothing about Japanese.

-How did you prepare for the test and the interview afterward?
+How did you prepare for the MEXT test and interview?

 I basically read high school textbooks and searched for the question papers from previous years.
 I found the past tests for language proficiency and undergraduate subject tests on JASSO’s website.
 I also tried to ask several of my senpais for tips and advice.
 I believed the test has a larger percentage of the whole grading, so I was really dedicated to reviewing all of the knowledge and reading various kinds of materials that were related to the subjects.

 As regards the interview, it took about 20-30 minutes.
 I must admit that I did not prepare much for the interview rather than always bear in mind the clear focus on the academic and practical goals of my research.
 I also tried to sketch out several questions that might appear in the interview and practice answering in front of the mirror.
 Finally, a small tip for applicants is that when you first enter the room, you should bow to the interview panel.
 As far as I remembered, I knew nothing about Japanese at that time but still tried my best to say よろしくお願いします (yoroshiku onegaishimasu) before the interview began and ありがとうございます(arigato gozaimasu) when it was over.

 Here is the list of basic questions that I was asked during the interview:

 - Why do you want to study in Japan?

 - Why do you want to study that topic?